-This free multi-week online lab will guide 16 emerging queer and trans filmmakers through the process of making a DIY film under working conditions shaped by COVID-19.
+This free multi-week online lab hosted in fall 2020 will guide 16 emerging queer and trans filmmakers through the process of making a DIY film under working conditions shaped by COVID-19.
 In this program, participants will learn the creative and technical skills required to develop, plan, shoot, and edit their projects.
 Final films will be screened at TQFF in 2021.

 Over the course of 8 online evening sessions and through a range of participatory activities, the group will workshop each participant’s project.
 Combining peer feedback with hands-on instruction and mentorship from established filmmakers, these sessions will not only serve as a training ground for emerging filmmakers from the LGTBQ+ community, but will also aim to build a resilient creative community and mutual support among artists during the global COVID-19 pandemic.

 In addition to filmmaking skill development and community building with other artists, participants will receive:

 - $700 ($500 for purchase of materials, $200 as a screening fee).